Curovearth/Learning-Linux/Week 3/README.md

 - **List five largest files**
     - `ls -lS /bin | head -6`
         - The -S option option of ls command sorts the files from largest to smallest

+---

+> For the file present with the name [wish.sh](wish.sh) execute the following commands

+- Making the script executable for everyone - `$ chmod +x wish.sh`
+- Run the script with two arguments - `$ ./wish.sh Ramesh Sannareddy`
+- You should see the **below output**
+    - Hi Ramesh Sannareddy
+    - Ramesh is your firstname
+    - Sannareddy is your lastname

+---

+> Let us create a bash script named [dirinfo.sh](dirinfo.sh) that takes the directory name as an argument and prints the total number of the the directories and the number of files in it.

+We will make use of the find command with -type option which will list only files or directories depending upon the usage of d switch or f switch respectively.

+`-d` - operator to check if the given directory exists or not

+The command `wc -l` will count the lines.

+- Make the script executable
+- Run the script with a directory as an argument

+---